-When you see your new Pilea plantlets are settling in well and showing new growth, the only thing to decide is if you want to keep it, or share and Pass it On to a friend.
+When you see that your new Pilea plantlets are settling in well and showing new growth, the only thing left to do is to decide if you want to keep your new plant or share and Pass it On to a friend.

 Can you propagate Pileas from a single leaf or stem cuttings?

 One last thing.
 The question that comes up a lot regarding Pilea propagation is if you can grow a new plant from a single Pilea leaf.